 Who is Eligible for the School of Business Internship Program?

 The Internship Program requires students to be majoring or formally minoring in a business program.
-Bachelor's level students must have completed 53 credit hours and have junior standing; associate's level students must have completed 23 credit hours and sophomore status.
-Download information about Eligibility.
+For 300 level internships, students must have completed 54 credit hours and have junior standing, and for 200 level internships students must be a major and have completed 24 credit hours and have sophomore status.

-All business administration majors need a minimum grade point average of 2.33.
-All accounting majors need a minimum grade point average of 2.5.
+All business administration/marketing/risk management & insurance/sport management majors need a minimum grade point average of 2.33.
+All accounting and finance majors need a minimum grade point average of 2.5.
 All MBA/MSA students with a minimum grade point average of 3.0 are eligible for the Internship program.
-All students must check with their Business School advisors to determine eligibility.
+All students should check with his or her advisor to determine eligibility.